 The curb weight of each technology package in this study varies because the weight effects of included technologies are not offset but rather are accounted for in the fuel-consumption simulation modeling.
 The curb weight of each package is equal to the baseline curb weight of 14,400 kg plus the weight effects of included technologies minus the associated weight reduction.
 The costing analysis for this study includes only the nominal weight reductions with curb weight varying with technology.
 The curb weight for the alternative accounting method is fixed such that each package reflects a specified percentage weight reduction relative to the baseline technology package.
-To achieve these targets, the net weight reduction to be costed is equal to the sum of the nominal weight fuel consumption impacts associated with the weight effects of added technology are zero since the effects are entirely offset through additional weight-reduction requirements.
+To achieve these targets, the net weight reduction to be costed is equal to the sum of the nominal weight reduction and the weight effects of included technologies.
+Under the alternative accounting method, the fuel consumption impacts associated with the weight effects of added technology are zero since the effects are entirely offset through additional weight-reduction requirements.